dq-server/scripts/README.md

 We're running two backup strategies:

 - Hourly backups on-site - to a folder next to the Minecraft server.
 Only the last 10 hourly backups are stored.
 - Weekly backups off-site - to AWS Glacier.
+They're stored forever.

 To recover from an hourly backup, log into the server (`ssh -i ~/.ssh/minecraft-ec2.pem ec2-user@minecraft.deltaidea.com`) and run: